MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 Additional Buffer
 -----------------

-Some devices take a lot of time to send the back buffer content to the front buffer.
+Some devices take a lot of time to flush the back buffer content to the front buffer.
 The following examples demonstrate the consequence on rendering frequency.
 The use of an additional buffer optimizes this frequency, however it uses a lot of RAM memory.

 In this example, the drawing time is 7ms, the time between the end of drawing and the call to `Display.flush()`_ is 1ms and the flush time is 12ms.
 So the expected rendering frequency is 7 + 1 + 12 = 20ms (50Hz).
 Flush starts just after the call to `Display.flush()`_ and the next drawing starts just after the end of flush.
 Tearing signal is not taken in consideration.
 The rendering frequency is cadenced on drawing time + flush time.